 Places and Spaces, Medieval to Modern is an exciting series that brings together new research and innovative approaches to explore the material and imagined landscapes, environments and locales through which people engaged with each other and their surroundings in the Middle Ages.
 In the context of the ongoing “spatial turn” in the arts and humanities globally, the series seeks to shape the field of medieval studies through connecting both academic and practitioner research across disciplines including history, geography, literature, architecture, archaeology, heritage science, and tourism studies, as well as those working in heritage conservation, management, interpretation, and marketing of medieval spaces and places today.

-Medieval, urban, rural, space, landscape, place, heritage, geography, conservation, tourism, public Humanities
+Medieval, urban and rural space, landscape, place, heritage, geography, conservation, tourism, public humanities

-I have published widely on the literature and culture of the Middle Ages, as well as experiences and uses of medieval culture today.
-My work is often inter-disciplinary and collaborative, involving new media and digital methods, and I am interested in the ways that Knowledge Exchange, creative idioms and collaboration beyond the academy can help to drive and transform scholarship.
+Prof. Clarke previously held a personal chair in English at Southampton in 2012, having previously taught at Swansea University and Oxford University.
+Her undergraduate and postgraduate studies were at Oxford University, the University of Reading and King’s College, London.
+She has published widely on the literature and culture of the Middle Ages, as well as experiences and uses of medieval culture today.
+Her work is often inter-disciplinary and collaborative, involving new media and digital methods, and is interested in the ways that Knowledge Exchange, creative idioms and collaboration beyond the academy can help to drive and transform scholarship.

 My expertise lies in interpreting historic landscapes, maps, and built environments, in particular using geospatial technologies (eg. GNSS/GIS/GPS).